jeff4016/hud/README.txt

-Flap this in your tf/custom folder and you're good
+Slap this in your tf/custom folder and you're good